oracle-livelabs/oci/oci-api-management/installation/installation.md

 In the page of the Autonomous Database,
 - Click on *Database Actions*
-- If you get a prompt asking for an user/password, enter ADMIN/database password see ##DB_PASSWORD##
+- If you get a prompt asking for an user/password, enter ADMIN/##DB\_PASSWORD##
 - Then *SQL*

-- Run the following SQL to give right to the user API:
+- Run the following SQL to create the user API.
-- Replace the password in the schema creation to your own (to make it easy, the same than the ADMIN one ##DB_PASSWORD##)
+- Replace the password in the schema creation to your own (to make it easy, let's use the same than ADMIN ##DB_PASSWORD##)

 ```
 grant connect, resource, unlimited tablespace, create view to API identified by ##DB_PASSWORD##